 Debugging Tree-Shaking Failures with rollup-plugin-visualizer

 Production bundles frequently retain unused exports, legacy polyfills, or vendor code despite explicit tree-shaking flags.
 This occurs when static analysis cannot guarantee module purity or when interop layers introduce runtime side-effects.
-The diagnostic workflow relies on rollup-plugin-visualizer to render the dependency graph, enabling precise isolation of retained AST nodes across Vite, Rollup, and esbuild pipelines.
+The diagnostic workflow relies on rollup-plugin-visualizer to render the dependency graph, enabling precise isolation of retained AST nodes across Vite, Rollup, and esbuild pipelines; for the static-analysis rules behind those retentions, start from Tree-Shaking Mechanics and Dead Code Elimination.
 Note that visualizers expose the output graph; they do not bypass the static analysis limitations inherent to JavaScript’s dynamic evaluation model.

 Prerequisites & Reproducible Configuration